Kani-Maki-Gang/bld/Readme.md

 ------- | -----------
-config  | Lists bld's configuration. init    | Initializes the bld configuration. hist    | Fetches execution history of pipelines on a bld server. login   | Initiates the login process for a bld server ls      | Lists pipelines in a bld server.
+config  | Lists bld's configuration. init    | Initializes the bld configuration. inspect | Inspects the contents of a pipeline on a bld server. hist    | Fetches execution history of pipelines on a bld server. login   | Initiates the login process for a bld server ls      | Lists pipelines in a bld server.